Doctors: Air quality could cause more issues for people with respiratory illnesses

 Between the hours of 8 p.m. and midnight, air quality is expected to reach the highest level it has in several weeks.
 Experts say the wildfires on the west coast are still to blame.

 “We are seeing more and more patients coming in complaining of the symptoms,” said Dr. Dennis Oyiengo, pulmonologist at Ascension Via Christi.
-“Patients who has asthma, patients who have chronic obstructive lung disease.”
+“Patients who have asthma, patients who have chronic obstructive lung disease.”

 Doctors said patients are coming in with itchy eyes, dry and sore throats, and complaints of wheezing and chest tightness.